PAL RTC robotic platform designed for parallel sample preparation and lab automation.

 PAL Modules - showing a centrifuge

-PAL Modules for Automated Sample Prep
+PAL Modules for Automated Sample Preparation

 For precise sample preparation you need the right tools and modules.